DavidBuchanan314/picopds/README.md

 ### What doesn't work yet:

 - Deleting records (no post deletion, no unlikes, no unfollows!)
-- User settings do not persist between user restarts
+- User settings do not persist between server restarts
 - Firehose cursoring
 - Various security considerations (e.g. password hashing)
 - Many many many other things